usernane/php-template/README.md

 ## Setup in Apache NetBeans IDE

+Note that the steps which are shown here applies to Windows OS.
+There might be some differences in different OSs.

 ### PHP Interpreter

 The first step in setting up your IDE for PHP applications development is to specify the location of your interpreter.
 I recomend that you install the interpreter as part of some AMP stack.
 AMP stands for "Apache, MySQL & PHP".
 As for me, I prefer to use a stack which is called [Bitnami WAMP](https://bitnami.com/stack/wamp/installer) (The W means `Windows OS`).
 For more information on installation, [check here](https://webfiori.com/learn/installation#downloading-wamp-stack).